Super-Resolution Reconstruction of Electrical Impedance Tomography Images: Resampling-based Super-Resolution for EIT

 The EIT image formation process, which is derived from the EIT inverse problem in~\eqref{eq:eit_opt_prob_i} or~\eqref{eq:eit_opt_prob_ii}, does not resembles an optical image acquisition system as described in~\eqref{eq:aquis}.
 In this case, each acquired image consists of a nonuniform mesh (i.e. a finite element mesh - FEM) composed of elements of arbitrary sizes and shapes, each one presenting a constant conductivity value.
 Moreover, the diffuse nature of the electrical currents injected in the boundary of the domain and the ill-posedness of the inverse problem inflict severe distortions on the resulting image.
 We will assume these distortions to be appropriately represented by a combination of a space invariant blurring and a nonlinear, spatially variant distortion.
 Hence, the typical mathematical modeling of the EIT image formation is quite different from the model used in optical SRR algorithms.

 In this work we propose to model the EIT image acquisition process using a formulation similar to that used for traditional image systems.
 An overall illustration of the proposed methodology can be seen in Figure~\ref{fig:proposed_method_general}.
 By considering each element of the finite element mesh as a pixel of a nonuniform sensor, we propose to employ the Penrose SRR strategy to super resolve the low resolution tomography images.
 The EIT images are upsampled from the finite element mesh into a uniform grid (IHR) before being processed by a super resolution algorithm.
 For the $t-$th time instant, this process is represented as $\vy^{\uparrow}(t)=\uparrow\vy_{\Delta}(t)$, where $\vy^{\uparrow}(t)$ denotes the upsampled image and $\uparrow(\cdot)$ the usampling operator.
+This operator can be mathematically represented as

+where $\vp_i$ is a binary vector with zeros in all positions except the one corresponding to the nonuniform pixel (finite element) that contains the $i$-th pixel in the IHR grid.

 As will be discussed later, the reconstruction method also requires the conjugate downsampling process to be performed.
-It consists on the transition from the IHR to the LR grid, which is done by assigning to each element of the nonuniform mesh the average value of all the pixels within the corresponding area of the IHR grid.
-This process is illustrated in Figure~\ref{fig:resampling}.
+It consists on the transition from the IHR to the LR grid, which is done by assigning to each element of the nonuniform mesh the average value of all the pixels within the corresponding area of the IHR grid. \cred{Mathematically, this is given by

+where $N_{\Delta_p}$ is the number of IHR pixels inside the $p$-th nonuniform pixel $\Delta_p$.} \cred{The upsampling and downsampling} process is illustrated in Figure~\ref{fig:resampling}.

 It should be noted that by assigning a position to the center of each pixel in the regular IHR grid (which encloses the whole FEM domain), the value of each IHR pixel can be computed straightforwardly during the upsampling process by determining which element of the FEM circumscribes its position.
 This is performed using the geometric information about the FEM, which is available with the LR EIT images~\cite{Holder04}.
 Since the position of the center of each IHR pixel $y_{i}^{\uparrow}(t)$ lies inside an unique LR image element $y_{\Delta_p}(t)$ for some $p$, the upsampling process is identical to the uniform impulsive sampling of the nonuniform LR grid, where we assign to $y_{i}^{\uparrow}(t)$ the value of~$y_{\Delta_p}(t)$.